m-ohran/Data_Course_OHRAN/README.md

-This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments 2nd commit for realzies
+This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments 2nd commit for realzies clearly I was confused about what I was doing.